CERAGEM Steals The Show At CES 2024 With Innovative Home Health Solutions

-Legendary performing artist, Stevie Wonder at CERAGEM Co., Ltd. booth during CES 2024.
+Legendary performing artist Stevie Wonder at CERAGEM Co., Ltd. CES 2024 booth

+Attendees, Including Legendary Stevie Wonder, at the Largest Technology Showcase in the World Awed by Award-Winning Home Healthcare Products

+LAS VEGAS, NV, USA, January 12, 2024 /EINPresswire / -- Las Vegas, January 12, 2024 – At CES 2024 , the world's most influential tech event, CERAGEM Co.
+Ltd. has captivated attendees with innovative home health solutions.
+Celebrating its 25th anniversary, the company has drawn significant attention with its flagship store in West Hollywood, CA, becoming a focal point for wellness technology.

 The CERAGEM booth has been buzzing with activity, as attendees experience firsthand the benefits of the company's spinal therapy and wellness products.
 Visitors, impressed by the efficacy and design of products like the V7 and V9 massage beds, and the PRIME S4 and PAUSE series massage chairs, left the booth invigorated and more informed about their health and wellness options.